major macro economic indicators

 (e): Estimate (f): Forecast

-- Low employment rate of young and older workers
+- Low employment rate of young people and senior citizens

 - High public debt